Non-Convex Exact Community Recovery in Stochastic Block Model

-In this section, we conduct numerical experiments on synthetic data sets to test the performance of the proposed two-stage approach for community recovery in the binary symmetric SBM and compare it with several existing methods.
-For ease of reference, we denote our two-stage approach simply by GPM in this section.
-Our codes are implemented in MATLAB R2019a.
-The experiments are conducted on a PC with 16GB memory and Intel(R) Core(TM) i5-8600 3.10GHz CPU.
+In this section, we report the recovery performance and numerical efficiency of our proposed two-stage method (which we denote by PPM in this section for ease of reference) for community recovery on both synthetic and real data sets.
+We also compare our approach with four existing approaches, which are the SDP-based approach in \cite{amini2018semidefinite}, the manifold optimization (MFO)-based approach in \cite{bandeira2016low}, the spectral clustering (SC) approach in \cite{abbe2017entrywise}, and the two-stage approach based on the generalized power method (GPM) in \cite{wang2020non}.
+In the implementation, we use alternating direction method of multipliers (ADMM) to solve the SDP as suggested in \cite{amini2018semidefinite}, manifold gradient descent (MGD) method to solve the MFO, and the MATLAB function \textsf{eigs} for computing the eigenvector that is needed in the SC approach.
+Our codes are implemented in MATLAB R2020a and can be downloaded at \url{https://github.com/peng8wang/MP-Exact-Recovery-in-SBM}.
+All the experiments are conducted on a PC with 16GB memory and Intel(R) Core(TM) i5-8600 3.10GHz CPU.